 Cyber safety is something we all have to think about.
 These days, everything is digital and connected to the Internet… from our business documents to our family photos and videos.
 Everything.

 Keeping our families safe online is an ongoing challenge that gets tougher all the time.
-So we’re sharing some advice and a giveaway in partnership with Trend Micro, a global leader in cybersecurity.
+So we’re sharing some advice in this post sponsored by Trend Micro, a global leader in cybersecurity.

 How often do you talk to your kids about cyber safety?
 Are you careful enough with your own online behaviour?
 Are you doing everything you can to protect yourself and your family while online?